Slow Cooker Chicken Rice Casserole

 Second, to make rice in a slow cooker with chicken, you have to drastically reduce the amount of liquid you would normally add to cook rice, otherwise your rice will be completely mushy.
 The reason is that all of the other ingredients release moisture while they cook.
 That moisture gets absorbed by the rice so you just don’t need as much to begin with.

 The basmati rice we are using in this recipe usually needs 3 cups of liquid for 2 cups of rice.
 For this recipe we are only adding 1 1/2 cups of liquid because the chicken and other ingredients will release moisture while the casserole cooks.
-If you are using rice that requires a different amount of liquid to cook, reduce the recommended amount by 1 1/2 cups for this recipe.
+If you are using rice that requires a different amount of liquid to cook, you'll need to experiment for the right amount of liquid to reduce.

 - 2 pounds bone-in, skin-on chicken thighs (or 1 1/2 pounds boneless, skin on chicken thighs)